 In Chiang Mai

-Imm Aim is a hidden gem that serves a variety of healthy vegetarian and vegan food.
+Imm Aim serves a variety of healthy vegetarian and vegan food.
 The classic pad thai, pad med ma muang, fresh spring rolls that look too good to eat, and the juices make the most delectable lunch.
-The pineapple juice and the chocolate/banana smoothie made with coconut milk is divine.
-All this about 380 Baht!
-(14 AUD)
+The pineapple juice and the chocolate/banana smoothie made with coconut milk are divine.
+All this is about 380 Baht!
+(14 AUD).

-The gorgeous setting upstairs at Aum where we sit on cushions at low timber tables in traditional Thai style add to the ambient atmosphere while enjoying a yummy meal picked straight from an organic garden!
-This is a great place for vegetarians and vegans and great for the budget with main dishes about 75 Baht (3 AUD).
-Our favourite here was the Thai vegetables with cashews and coconut.
+The gorgeous setting upstairs with cushions at low timber tables in traditional Thai style adds to the ambient atmosphere.
+All the vegetables are picked straight from an organic garden, so the meals are so fresh and healthy.
+This is a great place for vegetarians and vegans and great for the budget.
+The main dishes cost about 75 Baht (3 AUD).
+Our favourite here is the Thai vegetables with cashews and coconut.

-For a change from Thai food, we try the Salsa Kitchen.
+For a change from Thai food, we tried the Salsa Kitchen.
 Though it’s not a specialised vegetarian restaurant they have a lot of vegetarian options and like they say… beans make up the true soul of good Mexican food.
-We have vegetarian nachos and chimichangos – flour tortillas filled with spicy beans, roasted peppers and cheese served with spicy homemade salsas, sour cream and pineapple/jicama salad.
-This topped off with a jug of sangria full of fresh chunky fruit was mouth-watering!.
+We have vegetarian nachos and chimichangos – flour tortillas filled with spicy beans, roasted peppers and cheese.
+All this is served with spicy homemade salsas, sour cream and pineapple/jicama salad.
+This topped off with a jug of sangria full of fresh chunky fruit was mouth-watering!
 This was about 700 Baht (26 AUD).